Applications

 Crack detection using magnetooptic sensors

-The magnetization of a material causes a secondary motion of the electrons u=-M x E (u the electron velocity, M is the magnetization of the material, and E the electric field of the incident electromagnetic wave) which in turn generates electromagnetic waves with rotated polarization plane.
-The material relation between the electrical displacement and the electric field will have the form D=ε(Ε+iQvM x E) where QV is the Voight constant.
-In a magnetooptical sensor, rotation of the polarization plane, of the reflected (Kerr effect) or of the transmitted (Faraday effect) light, could occur, respectively, depending on the magnetization of the sensor.
+The magnetization of a material causes a secondary motion of the electrons u=-M x E (u the electron velocity, M is the magnetization of the material, and E the electric field of the incident electromagnetic wave), which in turn generates electromagnetic waves with a rotated polarization plane.
+The material relation between the electric displacement and the electric field will have the form D = ε (E + iQvM × E), where Qv is the Voigt constant.
+In a magnetooptical sensor, rotation of the polarization plane of the reflected (Kerr effect) or transmitted (Faraday effect) light can occur, depending on the sensor's magnetization.
 The two phenomena are described by the general term magnetic circular dichroism (circular magnetic birefringence).
 Fig. 1 shows schematically how the magnetooptical contrast is generated above a magnetized specimen with cracks.
-Linear polarized light when passing through a transparent magnetooptical specimen, is subject to rotation of the polarization plane which depends on the direction of the magnetization.
-The cracks on the surface of a magnetized specimen produce stray magnetic field with different direction, on the right and the left of the crack.
-This effect has as consequence the opposite magnetization of the sensor, near the crack.
-This alternative magnetization causes different rotation of the incident light, which produces the magnetooptical contrast when it passing though the analyzer.
-The magnetooptical contrast is directly related with the geometrical characteristics of the cracks.
-In our study we used as magnetooptical sensor a thin film of the mixed garnet Y3-xBixFe5O12.
-This compound is a ferrimagnetic material (ferromagnetic garnet) which in non-magnetized state displays stripe-type magnetic domains, with a characteristic size of a few micrometers (see fig. 2).
+Linear polarized light, when passing through a transparent magnetooptical specimen, is subject to rotation of the polarization plane, which depends on the direction of the magnetization.
+The cracks on the surface of a magnetized specimen produce a stray magnetic field with a different direction on the right and left sides of the crack.
+This effect results in the opposite magnetization of the sensor near the crack.
+This alternative magnetization induces a different rotation of the incident light, producing the magnetooptical contrast when it passes through the analyzer.
+The magnetooptical contrast is directly related to the geometrical characteristics of the cracks.
+In our study, we used a thin film of the mixed garnet Y3-xBixFe5O12 as a magnetooptical sensor.
+This compound is a ferrimagnetic material (ferromagnetic garnet) which, in a non-magnetized state, displays stripe-type magnetic domains, with a characteristic size of a few micrometers (see fig. 2).

-Figure 2 illustrates the generated magneto optical contrast when a magnetooptical sensor is placed above a magnetized material surface with two breaks.
+Figure 2 illustrates the generated magneto-optical contrast when a magnetooptical sensor is placed above a magnetized material surface with two breaks.

 Magnetic field mapping in plastically deformed soft magnetic materials

 In the experiments we perform, we record the horizontal (parallel to the sheet) and the vertical component of the magnetic field on the outer surface of the specimens.
 The sheets are produced by cold rolling.
 The horizontal component of the magnetic field was measured with a GMR sensor, and the vertical component with a Hall sensor.
-The measurements were made by moving the sensor above the test piece using xy-stage (see Fig 3).
+The measurements were made by moving the sensor above the test piece using the xy-stage (see Fig 3).

 Fig. 3 Experimental setup used to map the magnetic field above ferromagnetic objects